CaseyCHannan/projects/organ2021/README.md

 ### Thoughts on Rodgers 32B

 * Very difficult to MIDIFY with existing organ kept intact.
 No reason to do this other than sentiment/respect.
-* Can reuse the console box, putting new keyboards in (with better touch).
-Keyboards come with piston buttons that interface with Hauptwerk.
+* Can reuse the console box, putting new keyboards in (with better touch). ## I like this   Keyboards come with piston buttons that interface with Hauptwerk.
 * Can reuse the pedalboard.
 Use existing switches as MIDI inputs?
 * A big project to reuse stop tabs - probably don't want to do this.
 * Current speaker system has r/l inputs to one speaker set and single input to Woofer.
 2 X 500Watt Amplifiers in Organ "loft".